Spectrewolf8/Full-Stack_Educational-VideoStreaming-Microservices-DevOps-Project/README.md

 ### CI/CD

 GitLab CI/CD is used for continuous integration and deployment.
-The

-.gitlab-ci.yml

-file defines the CI/CD pipeline, which includes stages for testing, building, deploying, and monitoring the application.
+The `.gitlab-ci.yml` file defines the CI/CD pipeline, which includes stages for testing, building, deploying, and monitoring the application.

-### Load Balancing
+### Load Balancing & Reverse Proxy

-HAProxy is used to load balance incoming HTTP requests across the different microservices.
-The

-haproxy.cfg

-file defines the routing rules and backend services.
+HAProxy serves as both a load balancer and reverse proxy in this architecture:

+- **Load Balancing**: Distributes incoming HTTP requests across multiple instances of microservices to ensure optimal resource utilization and high availability.

+- **Reverse Proxy**:
+  - Routes requests to appropriate backend services based on URL paths (`/auth-backend`, `/videos-backend`, `/watchlist-backend`)
+  - Handles URL path rewriting to maintain clean API endpoints
+  - Manages CORS headers and preflight requests
+  - Provides a single entry point (port 80) for all frontend and backend services
+  - Hides internal service architecture from external clients
+  - Adds an additional security layer by not exposing backend services directly

+The routing configuration can be found in [haproxy.cfg](haproxy.cfg), which defines frontend and backend rules for request handling and service routing.

 ## Setup Instructions

 1. Clone the repository.
-2. Navigate to the

-frontend

-directory and run `npm install` to install dependencies.
-3. Navigate to the
+2. Navigate to the `frontend` directory and run `npm install` to install dependencies.

-backend

-directory and set up a virtual environment, then install dependencies from
+3. Navigate to the `backend` directory and set up a virtual environment, then install dependencies from `requirements.txt`.

-requirements.txt

-.
 4. Configure AWS credentials for S3 and EC2.
 5. Run the backend services using Docker with `docker-compose up`.
 6. Start the frontend application with `npm start`.

 ## Deployment

 To deploy the application to a remote server, follow these steps:

 1. Ensure the remote server has Docker and Docker Compose installed.
-2. Copy the

-remote.docker-compose.yml

-file to the remote server.
-3. Configure the environment variables in the
+2. Copy the`remote.docker-compose.yml` file to the remote server.
+3. Configure the environment variables in the `.env` file.

-.env

-file.
 4. Run the following commands on the remote server:

 ```sh
 docker-compose -f remote.docker-compose.yml up -d